VektorTech/jones-store/README.md

 - Learning to work with `next/image` was a bit difficult, especially when trying to resize images.

-- While implementing the slideshow feature of the product component, I encountered a problem where the state wasn't updating as intended.
+- While implementing the slideshow feature on the product component, I encountered a problem where the state wasn't updating as intended.
 After some point, I realized that the callback being passed to `setInterval` was using an outdated value of state held inside its closure &mdash; the value assigned during the first render.
-I later discovered a different way of updating the state by passing a callback to `setState` instead of a value.
+I later discovered a different way of updating state by passing a callback to `setState` instead of some value.
 The callback accepts the current value of the state to calculate and return a new state.
 [Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/#second-attempt)

 - I made some changes to UI in sections that were not accounted for during the design phase for layout and stylistic improvements.